 That means the hashtag gives you a highlight reel, not the full memory set.

-What a QR gallery changes
+What a QR Gallery Changes

 Guests are not deciding whether a photo is good enough for Instagram.
 They are simply contributing to a private album for the couple.